 Right now, the top certificate of deposit in the United States pays out anywhere from 2% to 2.7%.
 And yes, that has improved from last year when rates were below the 2% threshold.

 But with such nominal returns, you might be wondering if leaving your money there is worth it at all.
 Let us save you the trouble, it’s not.

 Let’s look at the US as an example: In 2018, the inflation rate in the US was 2.44% on average.
 Put simply, that means you need to spend an extra 2.44% to maintain the same quality of living as the year before.

 During the same period, let’s say that your local bank is paying you a 2% interest rate on a fixed deposit.
-Which means, you’ll receive 2%, compounded annually, for the total amount deposited.
+This means you’ll receive 2%, compounded annually, for the total amount deposited.